blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Preparation

-Before we can start the analysis in PostgreSQL we will seperate the initial dataframe `owid_covid_data.csv` into two seperate dataframes named `covid_deaths.xlsx` and `covid_vaccinations.xlsx` and format the date column to represent the YYYY-MM-DD format.
+To begin the analysis in PostgreSQL, the first step is to prepare the data by splitting the initial dataframe `owid_covid_data.csv` into two separate dataframes named `covid_deaths.xlsx` and `covid_vaccinations.xlsx`.
+Additionally, we need to format the date column to represent the YYYY-MM-DD format.

+Once the data has been split and formatted correctly, the next step is to convert the Excel files into CSV files using the `Converter_Excel_CSV.ipynb` notebook.
+This conversion is necessary to facilitate the subsequent analysis in PostgreSQL.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_1.png"/>
   <em>Figure 1: The excel file covid_Deaths as CSV.</em>
 </p>

-Furthermore we will replace all "." in the integer values with ",".
-This will make the following step of data loading easier.

-Then we will use `Converter_Excel_CSV.ipynb` to convert the Excel files into CSV files.
+By completing these preparation and conversion steps, we have now split the initial data, formatted the date column, and converted the relevant files into CSV format.
+We are now ready to proceed with the analysis in PostgreSQL using the prepared data.

 ## Loading